tpoisot/ms_proba_networks/ms/maintext.md

 ### Motifs

-Motifs are sets of pre-determined interactions between a fixed number of species [@milo02], such as for example one predator sharing two preys.
-As there are an arbitrarily large number of motifs, we will illustrate the formulae with only two examples.
+Motifs are sets of pre-determined interactions between a fixed number of species [@milo02; @stou07], such as for example one predator sharing two preys.
+As there are an arbitrarily large number of motifs, we will illustrate the approach with only two examples.

-The probability that three species form an apparent competition motif (one predator, two preys) where $i$ is the predator, $j$ and $k$ are the preys, is
+The probability that three species form an apparent competition motif (one predator, two prey) where $i$ is the predator, $j$ and $k$ are the prey, is

 \begin{equation}
 \text{P}(i,j,k\in\text{app. comp}) = A_{ij}(1-A_{ji})A_{ik}(1-A_{ki})(1-A_{jk})(1-A_{kj})
 \end{equation}

-Similarly, the probability that these three species form an omnivory motif, in which $i$ and $j$ consume $k$, and $i$ consumes $j$, is
+Similarly, the probability that these three species form an omnivory motif, in which $i$ and $j$ consume $k$ and $i$ consumes $j$, is

 \begin{equation}
 \text{P}(i,j,k\in\text{omniv.}) = A_{ij}(1-A_{ji})A_{ik}(1-A_{ki})A_{jk}(1-A_{kj})